Wild Ones Young Savers Issue 2

 This account is only for UK resident individuals between birth and 16 years of age living in Leicestershire, Nottinghamshire, Lincolnshire, Cambridgeshire or Rutland or to customers who have been members with the Society for 5 years or more.

 Accounts can be opened with a minimum amount of £5 and the maximum that can be held in this account is £10,000 not including interest.
-The account may be opened and operated by a maximum of four account holders.
+The account may be opened and operated by a maximum of two account holders.

 Limited to one account per person.

 A Young Savers account can only be opened in your sole name and at your registered address.
 Any money in the account will belong to you and not any counter-signatories to your account.
-Countersignatories are normally a parent, grand-parent or guardian registered to your account upon opening.
+Counter-signatories are normally a parent, grandparent or guardian registered to your account upon opening.

 Can I withdraw money?

-Withdrawals are subject to the limits explained in our Savings Terms and Conditions.
+Withdrawals are subject to the limits explained in our savings terms and conditions.

 Additional information